1Crazymoney/grant-program/applications/MemeFlateLtd.md

 ## Roche dixon (CEO)

-has over 6 years experince in managing his own catering company and with in running his own busnniess has gain a plethora of skills and knowledge to aid the project in it development from App and Web Design to Graphic Design, Customer Services, People Management, Marketing, Booking keeping, and Networking.
-He has also contributed the most to the project in terms of financing, projects ecosystem structure and over all look and direction.
+has over 6 years experince in managing his own catering company and with in running his own busnniess has gain a plethora of skills and knowledge to aid the project in its developments, these skills include:
+App and Web Design, Graphic Design, Customer Services, People Management, Marketing, Booking keeping, and Networking.
+He has also contributed the most to the project in terms of finances, projects ecosystem and over all structure aand direction. finances

 ## Mark the Dev